Dan J. Harkey

 This catch-all phrase applies to many circumstances in our personal and business pursuits.
 Without a written plan, an action list, and an implementation schedule, we may act like a ship without a rudder, lacking the necessary direction for success.
 Unfortunately, the importance of these tools cannot be overstated in providing the required direction.

 If you want to tease a friend, mention casually that you have observed his position in life as a ship without a rudder.
-Please don't try this prank on your wife or girlfriend.
-Even teasing words can have far-reaching consequences, highlighting the need for sensitivity in personal relationships.
+Please refrain from trying this prank on your wife or girlfriend.
+Even teasing words can have far-reaching consequences, underscoring the importance of sensitivity in personal relationships.